EthanCai/programming-learning-notes/projects-part-3.md

     - [**YARN**](http://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/YARN.html): A framework for job scheduling and cluster resource management.
     - [**MapReduce**](http://hadoop.apache.org/docs/current/hadoop-mapreduce-client/hadoop-mapreduce-client-core/MapReduceTutorial.html): A YARN-based system for parallel processing of large data sets.
 - [basho](http://basho.com/): Introducing the Basho Data Platform.
 The most powerful way to manage today’s active workloads for Big Data.
+- [Apache Spark](http://spark.apache.org/): a fast and general engine for large-scale data processing
+- [Apache TAJO](http://tajo.apache.org/): A big data warehouse system on Hadoop
+- [Apache Ignite](https://ignite.incubator.apache.org/): Apache Ignite In-Memory Data Fabric is a high-performance, integrated and distributed in-memory platform for computing and transacting on large-scale data sets in real-time, orders of magnitude faster than possible with traditional disk-based or flash technologies.
+- [Apache Kylin](http://kylin.incubator.apache.org/): Apache Kylin is an open source Distributed Analytics Engine from eBay Inc. that provides SQL interface and multi-dimensional analysis (OLAP) on Hadoop supporting extremely large datasets
+- [Apache Hive](http://hive.apache.org/): The Apache Hive ™ data warehouse software facilitates querying and managing large datasets residing in distributed storage.
+Hive provides a mechanism to project structure onto this data and query the data using a SQL-like language called HiveQL.
+At the same time this language also allows traditional map/reduce programmers to plug in their custom mappers and reducers when it is inconvenient or inefficient to express this logic in HiveQL.
+- [Apache HBase](http://hbase.apache.org/): Apache HBase™ is the Hadoop database, a distributed, scalable, big data store

+## Data Visualization

+- [nflabs](http://www.nflabs.com/): Introducing a new way to do big data analysis, Visualize, analyze, and collaborate on big data without the hassle of big data
+    - [Apache Zeppelin](https://zeppelin.incubator.apache.org/): A web-based notebook that enables interactive data analytics.
+You can make beautiful data-driven, interactive and collaborative documents with SQL, Scala and more.

 ## Machine Learning and Data Science